vivitsaS/ml-from-scratch/readme.md

 - **Educational Resource**: This repository serves as an educational resource for others who want to learn about machine learning.
 It provides clear explanations and practical examples to demystify complex concepts.

 - **Contributions to the Community**: By sharing these implementations, I hope to contribute to the machine learning community.
-Others can benefit from the code and insights I've gained over my career.
+Others can benefit from the code and insights I've gained so far.

 ## Overview